 While I’m reading the wedding script, I’m supporting my binder with one hand and lightly grasping the edge of the binder with my other.
 No one would notice that I’m actually sliding my hand down the side with my thumb acting as a moving tab marker.

 You can actually see this in action in a photo of me officiating a wedding at Toronto City Hall.
 (Thanks to Eric Benchimol for the photo!)

 See how my hand is positioned?
 It looks perfectly natural, but that right thumb is telling me exactly where I am in the script.
-Which means I can look up and laugh right along with Shaun and Shannondoah.
+Which means I can look up and laugh right along with Shaun and Shannondoah and all their guests.

 One of the best ways to achieve that?
-Formatting our script so we can read well.
+Formatting our wedding ceremony script so we can read well.